 The goal is to make dictation an unconscious action.
 Your hotkey should be so ingrained in your muscle memory that you can start talking to your Mac without even thinking about it.

-Once you set it, that shortcut will work absolutely everywhere.
+Once you set it, that shortcut works across the places you already type.
 Filling out a web form?
 Check.
 Writing code in VS Code?
 Check.
 Replying to a Slack message?
 You bet.
-This seamless, system-wide access is what truly makes a dedicated dictation app for mac a productivity game-changer.
+This seamless, system-wide access is what truly makes a dedicated dictation app for Mac a productivity upgrade.

 Key Paraspeech Configuration Options